 Description: Whether you’re exploring backcountry or day hiking, The Tubbs Wilderness Women’s Snowshoes are easy to use.
 The rotating toe cord shreds snow when you walk.
 While the rotation limiter prevents the snowshoe from over rotating.

+The frame design reduces impact on the hip, knee and ankle joints.
 The durable decking enhances the flotation in the soft snow and the heel lift minimizes fatigue on the legs on upward or steep climbs.

-The MTN 25 Venuss Performance Snowshoes
+MTN 25 Venuss Performance Snowshoes

-Weight: 4.8 pounds, shipping weight – 18 pounds
+Weight: 4.8 pounds

-Description: Brand new from the MTN company, The MTN 25 Venuss Performance Snowshoes are, as the longer name implies; for men, women, kids and youth of all ages.
-These snowshoes are made lightweight Easton 6000 series making them very durable and lightweight.
+Description: Brand new from the MTN company, the MTN 25 Venuss Performance Snowshoes are, as the longer name implies; for men, women, kids and youth of all ages.
+These snowshoes are made lightweight Easton 6000 series, making them very durable and lightweight.

 The bindings mold around the boot to cradle and pad the arch and ball of the foot to alleviate pressure points.
 The lacing system holds feet securely in place to avoid slipping and accidents.
 The FastLoc buckles create ease for donning and doffing.

-The nordic poles sport a comfortable grip handle, handle loop to the top.
+The Nordic poles sport a comfortable grip handle, handle loop to the top.
 To the middle, is the anti-shock cushion and at the end of the poles are the sinking stoppers and anti-skid tips.

 Though it can be said that there are other snowshoes on the market which perform just as well or maybe even better than those on our list, we’d like you to consider something.

-First of all, our focus was on the best of 2017 and secondly, coupled with the many features, designs, styles and colors available, our focus was on those with the least number of negative reviews and a high ratio of positive deciding features.
+First of all, our focus was on the best of 2017 and secondly, coupled with the many features, designs, styles and colors available, our focus was on those with the least number of negative aspects and a high ratio of positive deciding features.